 Thereafter, on Elisha’s instructions, she had left her home & gone to Philistine territory to avoid a 7 year famine (2 Kings 8:1-2).
 Now that the famine was over, she had come back, 7 years later, only to find to her dismay, that the house & land no longer belonged to her.
 Some Bible commentators believe that the land had either been seized by the Government, or that someone may have encroached on the land & forcibly taken it over.

 In her desperation, this lady (with her son), went to see the King (2 Kings 8:3), hoping for a suitable answer; for maybe small mercies.
-Little did she know that God had prepared a ‘Divine Appointment’ for her, not only through meeting the King, but also by ‘unexpectedly’ meeting Gehazi, Elisha’s servant.
+Little did she know that God had prepared a ‘Divine Appointment’ for her.
+This happened, not only through her meeting the King, but also by ‘unexpectedly’ meeting Gehazi, Elisha’s servant.
 (2 Kings 8:4)

-It so happened that when she entered & cried unto the King (2 Kings 8:5), he was at that very moment having a ‘spiritual’ chat with Gehazi, about all the things Elisha had done (2 Kings 8:4-5) & it so happened, that at that very moment, Gehazi was telling the King about how God, through Elisha, had raised this very same lady’s son from the dead (2 Kings 8:5)!
+It so happened that when she entered & cried unto the King (2 Kings 8:5), he was having a ‘spiritual’ chat with Gehazi, about all the things Elisha had done (2 Kings 8:4-5).
+Amazingly, at that very moment, Gehazi was telling the King about how God, through Elisha, had raised this very same lady’s son from the dead (2 Kings 8:5)!
 Talk about ‘Divine Appointments’!
 The shocked King may have been speechless for a while!

 In life, God sends many unexpected people across our path.
 We meet them in supermarkets, concerts, funerals social functions etc. Many times, we may consider such meetings as irrelevant or even as irritants to our busy schedule.
 But, could it be many times that God is sending them to us unexpectedly, as a ‘Divine Appointment’, either as a blessing for them, or, maybe even for us, as it happened for the lady in 2 Kings 8?
 Such meetings are also blessed opportunities to share the Gospel.